Generic Name: Ticlopidine Hydrochloride

 Prevention of Coronary Artery Stent Thrombosis

-ACCP and other experts currently recommend dual-drug antiplatelet therapy with a P2Y12 platelet adenosine diphosphate (ADP)-receptor antagonist (e.g., clopidogrel) and aspirin in patients undergoing PCI with stent placement.994 1010 Use of ticlopidine for this indication largely has been replaced by clopidogrel.1010
+Ticlopidine for this use largely has been replaced by other antiplatelet agents.994 1010 ACCP and other experts currently recommend dual-drug antiplatelet therapy with other P2Y12-receptor antagonists (e.g., clopidogrel, prasugrel, ticagrelor) and aspirin in patients undergoing PCI with stent placement.994 1010

 Ticlid Dosage and Administration